Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 #### Strategic curation

 Strategic curation votes for posts that will yeild the best curration reward, and over time votes in a pattern which maximises reward in the long term.
 Any user of Steem will know that the "best" posts do not always get the highest rewards, and sometimes "undeserving" posts get very high rewards.
-The existence of betting, games, competitions, and the presence of whales, etc. complicates matter significantly.
+The existence of betting, games, competitions, and the presence of whales, etc. complicates matters significantly.

 #### In conflict but also collaboration